LiviuCP/LabelCalculator/Documentation/README.txt

 3. SUPPORTED OPERATING SYSTEMS

 The application has been compiled and tested on Linux (Fedora 28) and Mac OS (Catalina).
-It might also be compiled on Windows however this hasn't been done yet so some compilation errors might be expected.
+It might also be compiled on Windows however I haven't done this so far (I only have Linux and OS X machines) so some compilation errors might be expected.
+Let me know if this happens.

 4. RUNNING THE APPLICATION